filecoin-project/specs/data-structures.md

 #### `SealProof`

-SealProof is an array of bytes.
+SealProof is a 384-element array of bytes.

+#### `PoStProof`

+PoStProof is a 192-element array of bytes.

 #### `TokenAmount`